jsanchogithub/angular-bootstrap/README.md

 ## 3.- Some examples of Angular+Bootstrap apps.

-5. I expect to add some copy-paste examples in the future.
+I expect to add some copy-paste examples in the future.
+For now, in the Examples folder, just an html file (the one I used before).
+For now, instructions inside each file.<br>

-<em>Last update of this repository: 2021-02-20 (readme file reorganization) </em>
+<em>Last update of this repository: 2021-02-21 (repository creation)</em>